Happy New Year from the Board of Directors and employees of Rickreall Community Water Association.

 You should be aware that despite our best efforts, meter readings are very seldom done on the same day of each month.
 Although we try to keep it consistent, bad weather, weekends, holidays and emergencies can make reading either a few days early or a few days late.
 We apologize for any inconvenience this may cause you and ask for your understanding regarding this matter.

 Sometimes rather than actually reading your water meter, your usage may be estimated for the month.
+You can tell if it has been estimated by looking at your billing card.
+Above the words “Return Service Requested” it will say “Reading was Estimated”.
 This is done when excess groundwater has caused your meter box to flood and we are unable to see the meter.
-Estimations may also be done during freezing weather when meter boxes are frozen shut.
+Estimations may also be done during freezing weather when meter boxes are frozen shut or you have a locked gate that denies us access.
 If your bill has been estimated and you feel it is too high, please give us a call and we will be happy to discuss it with you.
 If possible, we will make another effort to get an actual reading.

 A big Thank-you to all the members who take the time to call in and report possible leaks.
 The more eyes we have watching for problems the more efficient we can run the system, and the less water we waste.
 Keep up the good work!